Publisher: Roc on November 2, 2014

 Audiobook: Brilliance Audio narrated by

-n exchange for help escaping her long and wrongful imprisonment, embittered magical healer Blackthorn has vowed to set aside her bid for vengeance against the man who destroyed all that she once held dear.
-Followed by a former prison mate, a silent hulk of a man named Grim, she travels north to Dalriada.
-There she’ll live on the fringe of a mysterious forest, duty bound for seven years to assist anyone who asks for her help.
+In exchange for help escaping her long and wrongful imprisonment, embittered magical healer Blackthorn has vowed to set aside her bid for vengeance against the man who destroyed all that she once held dear.
+View Spoiler »

 Blackthorn and Grim are prisoners in the jails of Mathuin of Laois when an entire wall of the stone prison unceremoniously collapses and they are busted out of jail.
 In the final hour before her unlawful execution, Blackthorn is approached by a mysterious fey named Conmael who offers her a deal that she can’t refuse: he will save her from certain death if she vows to answer all cries for help and avoid seeking vengeance against Mathuin for seven years.